Paonia, Colorado: Mountain Harvest Festival

-BMW rally

-Paonia usually hosts an annual rally for BMW motorcycle enthusiasts, who descend upon the town in mid-summer and stay for several days.
-This location permits riders to see the beautiful Black Canyon of the Gunnison and challenges them to navigate through winding canyon and mountain roads.
-It is one of the more desirable rides and locations in Colorado.

 Rainbow Gathering

 In 1992 the annual Rainbow Gathering was held at nearby Overland Reservoir.
 An estimated 18,275 people converged on the site and lived in temporary dwellings for the summer.
 Although the reservoir is 27 mi from Paonia, it had a significant impact on all the towns in the North Fork Valley, including Paonia.
 Many "New Agers" and members of the psychedelic community continue to reside in and around Paonia, which was the boyhood home of one of the voices and key figures of "ecstatic state" knowledge, Terence McKenna.

 Paonia Film Festival

 The Paradise Theater in downtown Paonia hosts a biennial film festival.
 The Paonia Film Festival celebrates the beauty of the Western Colorado landscape and the rich stories of the people who live there.

 The 2021 Paonia Film Festival shifted to showcase filmmakers local to the Western Slope of Colorado and filmmakers through the Western United States on a two-tier system.
-Its event dates are November 6–7, 2021.
+The event was on November 6–7, 2021.